 Oral and written communication both are the media or way of verbal communication.
 But in the field of application, they show the following difference between oral and written communication -:)

-Difference between Oral and Written Communication as follows:
+Difference between Oral and Written Communication are as follows:

 |Subject of Difference||Oral communication||Written communication|